-Switching daycares can be very stressful both for children and parents (OK, let’s be honest, moms).
-Here are a few tips to make the transition to a new daycare easier for you and your toddler.
+Switching daycares can be very stressful both for children and parents (OK, let's be honest, moms).
+Here are some tips to make the transition to a new daycare easier for you and your toddler.
 Hopefully these can relieve some of the anxiety you might feel about switching your toddler to a new daycare.

 This is not a blog post about whether you should switch daycares.
 That's a whole other topic, and there could be so many reasons for switching daycares: from disappointment in your current daycare to other practical reasons, such as moving to a new house or getting a new job.